coracle-social/how-to-nostr/02-events-and-kinds.md

 When introducing new backwards-compatible functionality to Nostr, it's usually best to enhance existing data formats as long as it doesn't result in overloading a single kind with multiple uses.
 When breaking backwards compatiblity, however, it's best to create an entirely new kind and evangelize for migrating to it.
 This is much harder than modifying the behavior of existing event kinds, but it's far more polite.
 The downside is it breaks network effects - and can still result in a poor UX for clients that don't adopt the new format if it results in missing content.

 Over time, Nostr protocol development has gotten increasingly conservative.
-As use cases proliferate, it becomes more difficult to review new data formats.
+As use cases proliferate, it becomes more difficult to get feedback new data formats.
 As implementations proliferate, it becomes more difficult to advocate for breaking changes.
 Nostr specifications are not sacred, but their effectiveness relies almost entirely on interoperability.
 Maintaining compatibility requires conscientousness, communication, and contributions to other projects - there's no better way to get people to listen to you than writing code to improve their implementation.